Odor/SweatKnowledge

 Recovery TimeNoneNone5-7 days

-Best ForMild body odorThose avoiding surgeryThose wanting permanent solution
+Best ForMild body odorThose avoiding surgeryThose wanting long-term stability

 Antiperspirants and Deodorants: Temporary Masking